haivx/haivx/README.md

 Javascript developer
 --------------------

 I spend a lot of time working in FrontEnd.
 But I also feel good with blockchain technology.
-I'm learning and building a website for NFT market place(solidity, smart contract, meta mask,...).

 * 🌍  I'm based in Hanoi
 * 🖥️  See my portfolio at [http://xuanhai.dev](http://xuanhai.dev)